 This discovery forever changed the landscape of astronomy and started the new science of astrochemistry.
 As Dr. Snyder stated in his detection paper more than 50 years ago, "The detection of interstellar formaldehyde provides important information about the chemical physics of our galaxy.
 We now know that polyatomic molecules containing at least two atoms other than hydrogen can form in the interstellar medium.
 Their formation apparently does not require extremely unusual interstellar conditions since we detected H2CO in clouds at various distances between earth and the background radio sources...
 Hence large regions of the galaxy may be filled with clouds containing formaldehyde?
 This evidence coupled with the recent discovery of ammonia in the galactic center and water in several sources indicates that processes of interstellar chemical evolution may be much more complex than previously assumed."

 In addition to his work on detecting new astronomical molecules, Dr. Snyder has also characterized the molecular content of the interstellar medium, detected new sources of astronomical masers and revolutionized our understanding of the chemical complexity of cometary comae.
-Dr. Snyder is now an emeritus professor at the University of Illinois.
-Over the course of his ~40 years at the University of Illinois, Dr. Snyder has mentored dozens of graduate and undergraduate students and postdocs - many of which are still actively working in the field of astrochemistry.
+Dr. Snyder (1993-2021) had a distinguished career in radio astronomy that spanned almost 40 years, spending more than 30 years at the University of Illinois, where he was named a Professor Emeritus in 2005.
+Dr. Snyder mentored dozens of graduate and undergraduate students and postdocs - many of whom are still actively working in the field of astrochemistry.
 This award is a recognition of Dr. Snyder's commitment to expanding our knowledge of the chemical understanding of the universe and to developing the next generation of scientists dedicated to building a scientifically literate community.